clairescanlon/serverless-financial-data-pipeline/README.md

 # Serverless Financial Data Pipeline
-This project builds a fully serverless end-to-end ETL pipeline on AWS.
-Enforces strict compliance, encryption, and audit logging for financial services compliance.
+This project aims to create a fully serverless ETL pipeline on AWS for financial data management.
+It addresses current challenges in data quality and compliance while preparing for future scalability.
+The pipeline automates data ingestion, processing, and visualization, enhancing operational efficiency and decision-making.

 > [!NOTE]
 > This is currently under construction.
 Check back again soon.
 If you need additional information, send me an email.